MttMustafa/opencv-ai-navigation_app/README.md

 - Sidewalk detection made using binary semantic segmentation
 - Segmentation Models library used for traning and detecting process
 - Detection model uses Unet architecture with resnet34 backbone which trained with ImageNet
-- Detection of 80 different objects with yolo model
+- Recognition of 80 different objects with yolo model

 There is also a module that gives feedbacks with speech using pyttsx3 library Current build only contains Turkish phrases (can be found in messageTemplates)